 xi) Calcium: It helps in building, repairing, and maintaining your bones and teeth.
 Further, it plays a vital role in muscle contraction, insulin production, triggering enzymes’ activity, and allowing neurons to transmit electrical impulses.

 Is Avocado Good or Bad For Your Cat?
+Are avocado tree leaves toxic to cats?

 Every one of us knows that avocados are best for us.
 It may appear to be harmful when we may share it with our cat like a companion.
 A few felines love the velvety, greasy taste of this novel green fruit.